 I have a passion for the outdoors and I am most happy enjoying what nature has to offer.
-Hobbies include photography, birding, Pickleball, astronomy, biking and hiking.
-I have been happily married, for 40 years, to an amazing person and we share our love with two smart, beautiful and wonderful doggies.
+Hobbies include photography, birding, Pickleball, astronomy, biking, and hiking.
+I have been happily married, for 44 years, to an amazing person.

 is an all white morph of the Great Blue Heron.
 It has yellowish colored legs and is found in southern Florida and at one time was considered a separate species.

 Late yesterday afternoon we enjoyed the evening activity along the shoreline of the Myakka River.
 Several birds were still fishing for their last meal of the day and so was this Great White Heron.

 Not only big, white and beautiful he also has an attitude!
 Simply put he is a big bully.
 He seemed to get a big kick out of chasing all the other birds away from any area he wanted to fish!
 All the others knew who was boss and would fly to another area.

 My favorite location for the last five days.
 I can’t begin to count the number of photos I took from this spot.
 We left Myakka River State Park this morning and I will truly miss, driving or walking less than a mile, to see this view.